achkou/Custom_Beacon_NRF52/README.md

 Other kits, dongles and software versions might work as well, but this will not be covered here.

-To compile it download the project files and copy the folder "casky_externe" to "your_SDK_folder/examples/ble_central_and_peripheral/experimental/Custom_beacon_date".
+To compile it download the project files and copy the folder "Custom_beacon_date" to "your_SDK_folder/examples/ble_central_and_peripheral/experimental/Custom_beacon_date".

 Please post any questions about this project on https://devzone.nordicsemi.com/questions/.